PartyDAO/party-protocol/docs/governance.md

 This proposal has between 2-3 steps (aka.
 2-3 `execute()` calls), depending on whether the proposal was passed unanimously and whether the lisetd NFT is precious or not:

 1. If the proposal did not pass unanimously AND the `token` + `tokenId` is precious, the proposal starts here.
-Otherwise, if *either* of those conditions are false, skip to 2B.
-    - Transfer the token to the Zora auction house contract and create an auction with `listPrice` reserve price and `GLOBAL_OS_ZORA_AUCTION_DURATION` auction duration (which starts after someone places a bid).
-        - This will emit the next `progressData`:
+Otherwise, if _either_ of those conditions are false, skip to 2B. - Transfer the token to the Zora auction house contract and create an auction with `listPrice` reserve price and `GLOBAL_OS_ZORA_AUCTION_DURATION` auction duration (which starts after someone places a bid). - This will emit the next `progressData`:
-        ```solidity
-        abi.encode(
-            // The current step.
-            ListOnOpenseaStep.ListedOnZora,
-            ZoraProposalData(
-                // The Zora auction ID.
-                /* uint256 */ auctionId,
-                // The minimum time when the auction can be cancelled.
-                /* minExpiry */ minExpiry
+   `solidity abi.encode( // The current step.
+ListOnOpenseaStep.ListedOnZora, ZoraProposalData( // The Zora auction ID. /* uint256 */ auctionId, // The minimum time when the auction can be cancelled. /* minExpiry */ minExpiry ) ); `
-            )
-        );
-        ```
    2A.
-If a bid was placed and an auction happened, finalize the auction.
-    - Finalize the auction if someone has bid on it and the auction duration has passed.
+If a bid was placed and an auction happened, finalize the auction. - Finalize the auction if someone has bid on it and the auction duration has passed.
 This will transfer the top bid amount (in ETH) to the Party.
-It is also possible someone else finalized the auction already, in which case the Party already has the ETH and this step becomes a no-op. *The proposal will be complete at this point with no further steps.*
+It is also possible someone else finalized the auction already, in which case the Party already has the ETH and this step becomes a no-op. _The proposal will be complete at this point with no further steps._
    2B.
-If the proposal passed unanimously, or the `token` + `tokenId` is not precious, or `token` + `tokenId` is precious but no bid was placed during the safety Zora auction period:
-    - If the item was listed for safety auction, was never bid on, and `progressData.minExpiry` has passed, cancel the auction.
-This will also return the NFT to the party.
-    - Grant OpenSea an allowance for the NFT and create a non-custodial OpenSea listing for the NFT with price `listPrice` + any extra `fees` that is valid for `duration` seconds.
-        - This will emit the next `progressData`:
+If the proposal passed unanimously, or the `token` + `tokenId` is not precious, or `token` + `tokenId` is precious but no bid was placed during the safety Zora auction period: - If the item was listed for safety auction, was never bid on, and `progressData.minExpiry` has passed, cancel the auction.
+This will also return the NFT to the party. - Grant OpenSea an allowance for the NFT and create a non-custodial OpenSea listing for the NFT with price `listPrice` + any extra `fees` that is valid for `duration` seconds. - This will emit the next `progressData`:
-        ```solidity
-        abi.encode(
-            // The current step.
-            ListOnOpenseaStep.ListedOnOpenSea,
-            OpenseaProgressData(
-                // Hash of the OS order that was listed.
-                /* bytes32 */ orderHash,
-                // Expiration timestamp of the listing.
-                /* uint40 */ expiry
+   `solidity abi.encode( // The current step.
+ListOnOpenseaStep.ListedOnOpenSea, OpenseaProgressData( // Hash of the OS order that was listed. /* bytes32 */ orderHash, // Expiration timestamp of the listing. /* uint40 */ expiry ) ); `
-            )
-        );
-        ```
-3. Clean up the OpenSea listing, emitting an event with the outcome, and:
+2. Clean up the OpenSea listing, emitting an event with the outcome, and:
    - If the order was filled, the Party has the `listPrice` ETH, the NFT allowance was consumed, and there is nothing left to do.
    - If the order expired, no one bought the listing and the Party still owns the NFT.
 Revoke OpenSea's token allowance.

 ### Fractionalize Proposal Type